General Regulations for Students

 Choral music is a part of each child’s instructional program.
 Instrumental Music will be offered at the Middle School.

 Art is an integral part of our curriculum through which our students will explore the different mediums and techniques used for expression.
 Many of the SOLs are integrated into Art.

 Our elementary school does not sponsor any organized athletic teams.
 For information on athletic teams, call the Dinwiddie Recreation Department.

+Please label or put initials in all clothes.
 Items which are found should be moved to the front hallway.
-To claim an item, students should come to the office and check to see if the items has been turned in.
+To claim an item, students should come to the office and check to see if the item has been turned in.
 Due to the lack of space, items will periodically be removed from the school.
 Unclaimed jackets and other clothing will be donated to Social Services or other charitable organizations.
 Personal items such as combs, costume jewelry, etc. will be thrown away if not claimed within this period of time.